shamimaaktar1/ChatGPT4SA/README.md

 1. `Case Study on Architecting the CampusBike Application.pdf` describes the case study on architecting the CampusBike application.
 It provides the business case and specifications, functional specifications, quality attributes, constraints, and tools and technologies (infrastructure, design, implementation, and testing) for the CampusBike application.

-2. `Towards Human-Bot Collaborative Software Architecting with ChatGPT.pdf`
+2. `Towards Human-Bot Collaborative Software Architecting with ChatGPT.pdf` decribes the idea and an initial case study of introducing ChatGPT in human-bot collaborative architecting.

 ## Demo Video

 <p>
  In this video, we show how to use ChatGpt to architect software systems.
-Particularly, we developed functional requirements, quality attributes, software standards, component diagrams, and class diagrams.
+Particularly, we developed the functional requirements, quality attributes, software standards, component diagrams, and class diagrams.
 In the class diagram, we also used various design patterns.
 </p>
 To watch the video, please click on the picture below:
 <br>